-I recently had the pleasure of speaking to Sheevaun Thatcher VP, Global Digital Learning and Enablement for Ring Central on our podcast From Hello to Yes.
+I recently had the pleasure of speaking to Sheevaun Thatcher VP, Global Digital Learning and Enablement for Ring Central.
 What should catch your eye right away is that her title does not have “Sales” in it – just enablement.
 Sheevaun has been on the cutting edge of the sales enablement evolution – even being one of the founding members of the Sales Enablement Society.
 So I wasn’t surprised when she said she envisioned a future where none of us called it Sales Enablement any more – just enablement as it would run across multiple departments – with a shared singular focus – driving client success.

 So I asked her if she could define sales enablement – here is what she said:

 “I can give you an analogy.
 Imagine a bowling alley.
 You give every single bowler a ball, some of them will pitch it down there at high speed, at just the right angle and make strikes every time and some will just send it into the gutter right away.

 So from an enablement perspective our role is to say who’s going to throw the gutter balls and put the bumpers up and make sure that no matter what, even if they may not get a strike every time, they’re going to take down at least one pin and be able to move forward”.

 She also shared her Sales Enablement Charter that she believes is at the core of any successful sales enablement initiatives.
 It is essential she said to have this agreed upon before beginning your program.

 These are the four parts of the charter:

 • The Go-To-Market (GTM) strategy is understood by all

 • All content and assets are aligned with GTM strategy

 • Make all content and assets available to the buyer-facing folks at the right time during the buyer’s journey